garthvh/ansible-raspi-playbooks/README.md

 + Setup WiFi
     * Set WiFi Country
 + Update and Upgrade apt packages
-+ Put the ssh key in place
 + Set the hostname

-You will need to add the default "raspberry" password and pi user info for the default devices only in your ansible hosts file since this script will put the SSH key in place.

-    [defaultdevices] # Default hostnames for raspbian and retropie devices retropie
-    raspberrypi
-    [defaultdevices:vars]
-    ansible_user=pi
-    ansible_ssh_pass=raspberry

 You can run the playbook with the following command: